KimberleyCook/kimberleycook.github.io/_posts/2019-02-01-tech-break.md

 2) A break - ever since I was 16 I've worked.
 I worked Saturdays and Sundays throughout college and university because I needed money to live.
 Barely ever getting a day off.
 I then finished university and started working straight away.
 So I never took the normal break between these big life events like some people.
 But now I want some time out to think about my life and process if it's going in the direction I want.

-3) Do something different - I've got a part-time job on the lifts ere in Whistler.
+3) Do something different - I've got a part-time job on the lifts here in Whistler.
 I'll be working in the validation team, so stood at the bottom of the lifts making sure everyone who goes up has a valid pass.

 4) Oh and of course snowboard loads!! 🏂 I've got my hands on a splitboard this season so my I plan is to start exploring the Whistler Blackcomb backcountry.